MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/bank-revaluation.md

 ## Calculate unrealized gain/loss

 In Cash and bank management, the bank currency is considered to be the base currency and it is not revalued.
-The balance of the bank account includes any previous revaluation amounts.
 The balance of the bank account in the accounting currency is revalued using the exchange rates between the bank currency and the accounting currency on the **Exchange rate date**.
 The balance of the bank account in the reporting currency is also revalued using the exchange rates between the bank currency and the reporting currency on the **Exchange rate date**.

 A transaction is created for the difference between the balance of the bank account and the new balance that is calculated for the accounting currency.
 Another transaction is created for the difference between the balance of the bank account and the new balance that is calculated for the reporting currency.
 The entries for these transactions are marked as reconciled.

 No entry is made for the accounting currency if the bank currency matches the accounting currency.
 Likewise, no entry is made for the reporting currency if the bank currency matches the reporting currency.

 The foreign currency revaluation transaction is also split across the dimensions that are found on the bank transactions.
 The split is based on the balance for each dimension.
-For example, the total bank balance is 10,000, but the balance for business unit 001 is 4,000, whereas the balance for business unit is 6,000.
+For example, the total bank balance is 10,000, but the balance for business unit 001 is 4,000, whereas the balance for business unit 002 is 6,000.
 In this case, 40 percent of the revaluation amount is posted to the revaluation account that has business unit 001, and 60 percent is posted to the revaluation account that has business unit 002.
 If the account structure doesn't include a business unit, the full amount is posted to the revaluation account.

 ## Reverse foreign currency revaluation